Funiusa/the_factory_bot_task/README.md

 1) Clone the project
 2) Checkout to develop branch
 3) Fill .env according to the config.py variables
-3) Use the commands below:
+4) Use the commands below:

-Run project in regular mode
+*Run project in regular mode*

-> make up
+	make up

-Run  project in detached mode
+*Run  project in detached mode*

-> make upd
+	make upd

-Run a separate bot with API and other services in the background
+*Run a separate bot with API and other services in the background*

-> make run_bot [ARGS=bash]
+	make run_bot [ARGS=bash]

-Run a separate API with bot and other services in the background
+*Run a separate API with bot and other services in the background*

-> make run_api [ARGS=bash]
+	make run_api [ARGS=bash]

-For rebuild services
+*For rebuild service API*

-> - make re_api
+	make re_api

+*For rebuild service API*

-> - make re_bot
+	make re_bot

-Stop all docker containers
+*Stop all docker containers*

-> make clean
+	make clean

-Stop all docker containers, remove and clean memory
+*Stop all docker containers, remove and clean memory*

-> make fclean
+	make fclean